CALLM: Understanding Cancer Survivors' Emotions and Intervention Opportunities via Mobile Diaries and Context-Aware Language Models: Related Work

-Traditional emotion analysis has primarily targeted audience-facing texts with explicit emotional cues, such as clinical interviews and social media posts (averaging $420$ tokens\footnote{In language models, a token is the smallest unit of text produced by segmentation and is not necessarily a complete word.
+Traditional emotion analysis has primarily targeted content-rich texts with explicit emotional cues, such as clinical interviews and social media posts (averaging $420$ tokens\footnote{In language models, a token is the smallest unit of text produced by segmentation and is not necessarily a complete word.
 Typically, one word equals about 1.33 tokens, though this ratio can vary by tokenizer and model.} per post in Reddit datasets \cite{turcan2019dreaddit}), where contextual richness supports mental health assessments \cite{seabrook2018predicting,teodorescu2023language}.
-These approaches leverage sequential deep learning models \cite{wang2016dimensional}, domain-specific frameworks \cite{funk2020framework}, and/or large language models \cite{xu2024mental}, thriving in contexts where users curate rich content \cite{papacharissi2010networked}.

-However, mobile diary entries present distinct challenges with their brevity (averaging $7.57$ tokens per entry in this study's dataset) and introspective nature.
-Unlike public-facing texts, diary text often contains private reflection \cite{bolger2003diary} that lacks structured emotional expressions ($60.1\%$ entries demonstrate neutral sentiment polarity vs. positive or negative in this study's dataset) and contextual redundancy.
-The feasibility of predicting emotion states with mobile diaries is highly under explored.
-In addition, existing machine learning methods struggle with this sparsity due to three limitations: (1) dependency on predetermined task designs \cite{guntuku2019understanding,eichstaedt2018facebook}, (2) inflexibility for personalized trajectory evolution \cite{10.1145/3173574.3173987}, and (3) inadequate contextual awareness to understand brief entries \cite{stone2020evaluating}.
-Recent proposals for context-aware frameworks \cite{metsaranta2019adolescents,vishnubhotla2024emotion} suggest pathways to bridge this gap by prioritizing personal and cohort-specific semantics over generic lexicons.
+These approaches leverage deep learning models \cite{wang2016dimensional}, domain-specific frameworks \cite{funk2020framework}, and increasingly, LLMs \cite{xu2024mental}, thriving in contexts where users curate rich, expressive content \cite{papacharissi2010networked}.
+However, mobile diary entries present fundamentally different challenges with their extreme brevity—averaging merely $7.57$ tokens ($6.83$ words) per entry in this study's dataset (Figure \ref{fig:length})—and introspective nature.
+Unlike public-facing texts, these private reflections \cite{bolger2003diary} often lack explicit emotional language ($66.2\%$ of entries demonstrate neutral sentiment polarity in our dataset, Figure \ref{fig:sentiment_neutral}) and contextual redundancy.
+Existing machine learning methods struggle with this textual sparsity due to: (1) dependency on predetermined task designs unsuited for minimal text \cite{guntuku2019understanding,eichstaedt2018facebook}, (2) inflexibility in adapting to personalized emotional trajectories \cite{10.1145/3173574.3173987}, and (3) insufficient contextual awareness for interpreting ultra-brief entries \cite{stone2020evaluating}.